BAN BOX SHIFTING MANIFESTO 2.0

 What is box shifting?

 Some landlords take advantage of a loophole in the law to obtain rate relief.
-They put boxes in an empty commercial space – then say the space is occupied for six weeks.
-The boxes are then removed, and the landlord gets three months’ empty rates relief.
+They put boxes in an empty commercial space – then say the space is occupied for 13 weeks.
+The boxes are then removed, and the landlord gets 3 to 6 months’ empty rates relief.
+When the rates free period was over, they can again place boxes to restart the cycle, hence box shifting.
+Councils lost over two thirds of their rates income every time this cycle was repeated.

 ACTION